 - Design and implement information safeguards to control the identified risks, and ensure that the effectiveness of these safeguards is regularly tested and monitored;

 - Select service providers that are capable of maintaining appropriate safeguards and require them to implement and maintain such safeguards; and

 - Evaluate and adjust the information security plan based on the results of the testing and monitoring, any material changes to operations, or any other circumstances that have or may have a material impact on the information security plan.

 Information Security Plan Coordinator

-The GLB Information Security Plan Coordinator (the “Coordinator”) is responsible for implementing and maintaining this Plan.
-At Marymount Manhattan College, the Coordinator is the College’s Information Technology Director.
+The GLBA Information Security Plan Coordinator (the “Coordinator”) is responsible for implementing and maintaining this Plan.
+At Marymount Manhattan College, the Coordinator is the Chief Information Officer.
 In implementing this Plan, the Coordinator works closely with the Information Technology Office, the Office of Student Services the Controller’s Office, Human Resources, and all other relevant academic and administrative organizational units.
 The responsibilities of the Marymount Manhattan College Coordinator include, but are not limited to, the following: